euc-dev/horizon-sdk-rdpvcbridge/docs/index.md

 1. [`Connect-HVServer`](connect-hvserver/index.md) This cmdlet establishes a connection to the Horizon API service that runs on an instance of the Horizon Connection server.
 2. [`Disconnect-HVServer`](disconnect-hvserver/index.md) This cmdlet closes the connection to one or more Horizon API services that run on one or more instances of Horizon Connection servers.

-**Omnissa.Hv.Helper Powershell Module** module provides many additional commandlets which are linked in the menu to the left.
+**Omnissa.Horizon.Helper Powershell Module** module provides many additional commandlets which are linked in the menu to the left.

 ## Example Scripts